 Meet the board

-Emma Gilbank - Vice chair of CIH Futures
+Emma Gilbank - chair of CIH Futures

-“I am passionate about driving a rapid a transition towards a sustainable future which allows people to be happy, healthy and thrive alongside their environment and community.
+"I am passionate about driving a rapid a transition towards a sustainable future which allows people to be happy, healthy and thrive alongside their environment and community.
 I want our colleagues, residents and customers to be empowered to contribute to decision making and ultimately help to deliver solutions which are focused on justice and inclusivity.
 We are values driven at Futures and want young people to be instrumental in shaping the housing sector.
-As younger people will be most affected by Climate issues, I feel it's important to link with our other areas of focus with the board.”
+As younger people will be most affected by climate issues, I feel it's important to link with our other areas of focus with the board."

-Board member and housing options broker at Housing Options Scotland
+Vice chair of CIH Futures and board member and housing options broker at Housing Options Scotland

 "My passion for the housing sector is in being able to help others understand and navigate the housing system.
 I enjoy speaking with the customer to find out how I can provide the most tailored service possible, to empower them to make decisions about their housing future and better understand their housing options.
 The housing sector is very varied, so I am both eager, to ensure that I learn from the experience of colleagues to deliver the highest possible standard of service and keen that I take the opportunity to promote a career in the housing sector which I find to be very rewarding."